emoralez19/Wordle-Recreation/README.md

 ### Executing program

 To run the game without editing it
-* download the ".exe" file to your local machine
+* download the "Wordle.exe" file to your local machine
 * locate the downloaded file
 * double click the file
 * the game will load and launch